-No, the overhead contribution to the HI is an indirect cost associated with the award.
-The HRB will calculate the overhead contribution to the HI and include it in the budget at award stage, prior to contracting.
+No, the HRB will calculate the overhead contribution to the HI and include it in the budget at precontracting stage, prior to issuing a contract.

 5.6 What is the duration of EIA awards?

 EIA awards are 48 calendar months in duration for both full-time and part-time arrangements.